XiaogangHuang/GAP-DBC/README.md

 # GAP-DBC

-The C++ code, binary code for "Fast Density-Based Clustering: Geometric Approach".
+The C++ code for "Fast Density-Based Clustering: Geometric Approach".

 We uploaded the Household dataset for testing the efficiency of the algorithm.
 Other datasets could not be uploaded due to the restriction that the uploaded file cannot be larger than 25MB.